nlisgo/views_column_class/README.txt

 Additionally, you can apply multiple column class settings using the advanced classes textarea.
-This has the potential of allow you to display your items in 4 columns for higher screen resolutions and 2 columns for your modile devices.
+This has the potential of allow you to display your items in 4 columns for higher screen resolutions and 2 columns for your mobile devices.

 Requirements